jorgeloopzz/fast_encryption/README.md

 Modifying a main drive's partitions entails to mount them at each booting, then we'll need to tell the kernel to do so.
 That can be achieved by modifying the `fstab` file, after having done the same to `crypttab`.

 ### /etc/crypttab
-As the crypttabs's manual says, it *"contains descriptive information about encrypted devices"*.
+As the crypttabs's manual says, it *contains descriptive information about encrypted devices*.
 That information follows the next structure, and it's essential to accomplish the mounting process:

 ```bash
 <encrypted volume name>	<uuid>	none	luks